 Recommended workout and training tips: Get technique training and learn to pace yourself.
-Try 5 to 10 sets of 100-yard swims, working on a pace that will get you below the competitive times.
-(Rest 10 minutes after swimming the 500 yard test before moving on to the next exercise.)
+Try 5-10 sets of 100-yard swims, working on a pace that will get you below the competitive times.
+(Rest 10 minutes after swimming the 500-yard test before moving on to the next exercise.)

 The minimum is eight pull-ups with no time limit, but you cannot touch the ground or let go of the bar.
 You should be able to do 15 to 20 to be competitive.
-Try a pyramid of pull-ups: work your way up from one pull-up the first set until you can no longer do any more sets, then return down the pyramid repeating in reverse order (1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1).
+Try a pyramid of pull-ups: Work your way up from one pull-up the first set until you no longer can do any more sets, then return down the pyramid repeating in reverse order (1, 2, 3, 4, 5, 6, 5, 4, 3, 2, 1).
 (Rest 10 minutes before the last exercise of the test.)

 One of the best workouts to assist increasing your scores in the PT and run is the following:

-This is a tough workout that can take 30-60 minutes to complete - if you can complete it.
+This is a tough workout that can take 30-60 minutes to complete -- if you can complete it.

-You only can succeed by channeling any negative feedback from the instructors and turn it into a positive, self-fueling energy.
-You should think that nothing anyone will say will make you doubt yourself or your abilities.
-If you can do the above recommended standards you are more than half way to graduating.
-The next half of success is the internal drive and determination coupled with the understanding that you know you will be driven to discomfort most of the time.
+You only can succeed by channeling any negative feedback and turning it into a positive, self-fueling energy.
+You should think that nothing anyone will say will make you doubt your abilities.
+If you can do the above recommended standards, you are more than halfway to graduating.
+The next half of success is the internal drive and determination, coupled with the understanding that you know you will be driven to discomfort most of the time.

-Related Navy Special Operations Articles:
+Related Navy Special Operations articles:

-Navy SEAL Fitness PreparationHow to Prepare for BUD/S - Top Things to Know Before BUD/SGetting Fit for SEAL TrainingThe Complete Guide to Navy SEAL FitnessJoining Naval Special OperationsNavy SWCC Fitness TrainingAll Navy Special Operations Fitness
+Navy SEAL Fitness PreparationHow to Prepare for BUD/STop Things to Know Before BUD/SGetting Fit for SEAL TrainingThe Complete Guide to Navy SEAL FitnessJoining Naval Special OperationsNavy SWCC Fitness TrainingAll Navy Special Operations Fitness

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at email@example.com.
+Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.